 The Journal of Applied Sport Sciences takes the responsibility to maintain the integrity and completeness of the scholarly record of the content for all end users very seriously.
 The journal place great importance on the authority of articles after they have been published and our policy is based on the best practice followed in the academic publishing community.

 It is a general principle of scholarly communication that the Editor of a learned journal is solely and independently responsible for deciding which article(s) shall be published out of the submitted articles in a particular time.
 In making this decision, the Editor is guided by the policies of the journal’s Editorial board and constrained by such legal requirements in force regarding copyright infringement and plagiarism.
-An outcome of this principle is the importance of the scholarly archive as a permanent, historic record of the transactions of scholarship.
 Articles that have been published shall remain extant, exact and unaltered as far as possible.
 However, occasionally unavoidable circumstances may arise where after publication the article requires retraction or even removal from a particular journal.
 Such actions must not be undertaken lightly and can only occur under exceptional circumstances, such as:

 Article retraction: Infringements of professional ethical codes, such as multiple submissions, sham claims of authorship, plagiarism, fraudulent use of data and similar claims will lead to the retraction of an article.
 Occasionally, a retraction may be considered to correct errors in submission or publication.

-Article removal and replacement: Subjected to legal limitations of the publisher, copyright holder or author(s).
-Identification of false or inaccurate data representation which may pose a serious health risk and involves any means of scientific data tampering or other fraud hindering fair practice of science should be treated with highest possible strictness.
+Article removal and replacement: Identification of false or inaccurate data representation which may pose a serious health risk and involves any means of scientific data tampering or other fraud hindering fair practice of science should be treated with highest possible strictness.

 The protection of children, patients, and other vulnerable populations, as well as privacy and data protection, are typically among the most prevalent ethical issues.